Air Traffic - Collegiate Training Initiative

 Oklahoma City, Oklahoma and become an Air Traffic Controller.

 There is in increasing number of controllers that are reaching retirement age.
 Because of this there is a growing demand for highly-skilled people to take their place and develop the future of air traffic in the United States.
-To complete the AT-CTI program at MTSU you must complete the courses necessary to receive a Bachelor's degree in any of the five Aerospace concentrations: Airport Administration, Flight Dispatch, Maintenance Management, Professional Pilot, or Technology, or a Master's degree in Aerospace Education or Administration.
+To complete the AT-CTI program at MTSU you must complete the courses necessary to receive a Bachelor's degree in any of the six Aerospace concentrations: Airport Administration, Flight Dispatch, Maintenance Management, Professional Pilot, Technology, or Unmanned Aircraft Systems Operations, or a Master's degree in Aviation Management.

 The Air Traffic Control program prepares students for employment in air traffic control